icaruso21/Insect-Phenology-Forecaster/intro.md

 			 - *Week* (default): Display's previously calculated heatmap for the week that contains the selected date.
 			 - *Day of Week*: Can take several minutes to compute date specific cumulative degree days across the United States. **Use with caution!**
  - *Observations* - An optional map layer of circle markers displaying where various insect species' were observed to determine thermal tolerances.
 When an observation is selected, a plot of accumulated degree days for the current date range will be displayed.
- *Note*: The simplifying assumption that offspring are immediatly produced upon the emergence of new adults was made (allows for multiple generations per year).
-When accumulated degree days equals EADDC, one generation reaches adulthood and the accumulated
 	 - User controls:
 		 - *Select species*: Select (or deselect) species' whose observations will be displayed
 		 - *Date range*: The period of time to plot accumulated degree days for, starting from 0 at the start date.
 (Default: first day of this year to yesterday)

+	*Note concerning *: The simplifying assumption that offspring are immediatly produced upon the emergence of new adults was made (allows for multiple generations per year).
+When accumulated degree days equals EADDC, one generation reaches adulthood and the accumulated degree days are reset to 0.
+This marks the beginning of a new generation.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM4ODk3NjkzLDExMTQzMzc0MTQsMjI1MT
-YyMzQwLDUxMDQ2ODMzMiwzOTQyNTc0NTldfQ==
+eyJoaXN0b3J5IjpbLTEyNzE3MDA5MDYsMTExNDMzNzQxNCwyMj
+UxNjIzNDAsNTEwNDY4MzMyLDM5NDI1NzQ1OV19
 -->